OAGi/Score/docs/user_guide/index.rst

    4. *Release License*.
 A freeform text indicating the licensing of the CC release.
 The field is optional.

-5. Click the “Create” button.
+5. Click the "Create" button.

-6. The “Release” page opens showing the created release in the Initialized state.
+6. The "Release" page opens showing the created release in the Initialized state.

 View detail of a release